Bobcat Fire Closure Order – Updated April 2022

 - USFS Tower Number: A-7

 - Date Built: 1935

 - Elevation at foot of Tower: 5,908 feet

 - Location of Lookout: Coordinates (G,5) on Angeles National Forest Map

 - Legal Location: T.3N, R.11W Section 33

-The Vetter Mountain Lookout was lost in the 2009 Station Fire.
-We currently use a temporary structure to maintain fire lookout services and are in the process of rebuilding this historical site.
+The original Vetter Mountain Lookout was lost in the 2009 Station Fire.
+For 10 years ANFFLA volunteers continued to maintain fire lookout services at Vetter Mountain with a temporary structure.

 Map & Directions

 - Take Angeles Crest Highway north from the 210 W in La Canada.